General

 Chana Orloff.
 Felix Marcilhac.

-Chana Orloff (1888-1968); exposition
+Chana Orloff (1888-1968); exposition retrospective-120sculptures.

 Charles M. Russell. sculptor.
 Rick Stewart.